Rusty Wallace Net Worth 2026

 Racing career

-Early career
+Early career and short track racing

 Due to his father’s background Wallace wanted to race from an early age however after obtaining his driver’s license, he technically wasn’t old enough to compete.
-His mother then had to go court and permission for him to race.
-He then won his debut heat race at Lake Hill Speedway in Valley Park.[5]
+His mother then had to go court and get permission for him to race.
+He then won his debut heat race at Lake Hill Speedway in Valley Park.[8]

-In 1980, Wallace got his first break making his NASCAR debut on March 16, 1980 at Atlanta, driving the No. 16 Chevrolet for Roger Penske.
-The then 23 year old Wallace started seventh in his first Grand National race and he earned a surprising second-place finish behind Dale Earnhardt.[10]
-Wallace would race one more time during the 1980 Winston Cup season, where he would claim a 14th place finish at the National 500 on October 5.[11]
+In 1980, Wallace got his first break making his NASCAR debut on March 16, 1980, at Atlanta, driving the No. 16 Chevrolet for Roger Penske.
+The then 23 year old Wallace started seventh in his first Grand National race and he earned a surprising second-place finish behind Dale Earnhardt.[12]
+Wallace would race one more time during the 1980 Winston Cup season, where he would claim a 14th place finish at the National 500 on October 5.[13]

 By 1983 it was clear that Wallace was one of the more talented young racers in the sport however the one thing he was lacking was a major short track championship, which would help him get a full-time major-team NASCAR opportunity.
 And so, in 1983, Wallace finally raced a full American Speed Association schedule.
 He had competed most of the tour the previous two years and ended the 1981 season with the Winchester 400, but due to missing a few races it had kept him out of championship contention both years.[18]
 Throughout the season Wallace ultimately emerged on top.
 Over the opening seven races, he paced the field for 477 laps, though frequent mechanical issues kept knocking him out of contention.
 He then hit a strong midseason stretch followed, with five top-five finishes in six races, putting him back in championship contention.
 He officially moved into the lead after finishing fifth at Coeburn in August.
 The fall portion of his season featured a standout victory at Michigan International Speedway, giving him his second ASA win on a NASCAR superspeedway along with enough top-ten results to hold off his competitors.
 All Wallace had to do to secure the championship was just have a decent finish at the final race in Nashville, which he was able to do.
 Winning the 1983 ASA championship while beating out future NASCAR stars such as Mark Martin, Alan Kulwicki, and Dick Trickle.[18]